restfulapi/api-strategy/README.md

 * Support for the 'Pub Sub' domain (subscription based consumption)
 * Support for event-based architectures

 However, caution is again necessary to avoid 'Enterprise Application Integration' (EAI) failures such as high complexity and difficult administration of middleware.
-Web standards such as Atom syndication often provide a more desirable (less complex) approach than propagating the use of message broker middleware within an organization.
+Web standards often provide a more desirable (less complex) approach than propagating the use of message broker middleware within an organization.
 Additionally, firewall issues may require special permissions or HTTP tunneling.
+Cloud-hosted asynchronous messaging solutions typically avoid these issues and expose HTTP APIs to support sending and retrieving messages.
+Amazon Web Service (AWS) [SQS](http://aws.amazon.com/sqs/) and [Kinesis](http://aws.amazon.com/kinesis/) are two such examples of asynchronous messaging services that may provide the specific semantics appropriate for a need.

 In addition, some NoSQL databases including MongoDB and Redis may be used to implement pub/sub semantics.
 Redis is particularly popular for this purpose.
 Using Redis is particularly attractive in cases where the key store is leveraged for other purposes such as configuration or caching.
 The pub sub semantics are often employed internally (not for the purpose of integration but to distribute the work load across asynchronous workers).

+Nevertheless, asynchronous messaging solutions may play an important role.
+[AMQP](http://www.amqp.org) is a preferred standard for cross platform asynchronous messaging, and many AMQP solutions exist (such as [RabbitMQ](http://www.rabbitmq.com)).

+Other asynchronous messaging solutions that warrant consideration include [ZeroMQ](http://zeromq.org) and [MQTT](http://mqtt.org) (an OASIS [standard](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) that is _very_ popular when supporting the [Internet of Things](http://en.wikipedia.org/wiki/Internet_of_Things) (IoT)).

-Nevertheless, asynchronous messaging solutions may play an important role within the open digital campus.
-[AMQP](http://www.amqp.org) is the preferred standard for cross platform asynchronous messaging.
-Many AMQP solutions exist, including [RabbitMQ](http://www.rabbitmq.com) which is very highly recommended.
-[JMS](http://en.wikipedia.org/wiki/Java_Message_Service) is not recommended for integration as this is a 'Java' standard, although JMS may continue to be employed internally within JVM-based solutions.
+[JMS](http://en.wikipedia.org/wiki/Java_Message_Service) is not recommended for integration as this is a 'Java' standard, although JMS may certainly continue to be employed internally within JVM-based solutions.
 (Note many AMQP providers also support JMS, including RabbitMQ.)

-####Using Relational Database Integration (sans API)
+#### Using Relational Database Integration (sans API)

-Database integration (that exposes a relational schema and uses SQL) has a number of drawbacks and is no longer recommended for near real-time integration.
+Database integration (that exposes a relational schema and uses SQL) has a number of drawbacks and is not recommended for near real-time integration.

 Specifically, database-level integration: